greendog99/greendog-rails-template/README.md

 ## Overview

-This is just a [Rails Template](http://m.onkey.org/2008/12/4/rails-templates) to facilitate the quick set-up of my Rails applications.
-The main features are:

 * Sets up the [compass-html5-boilerplate](https://github.com/sporkd/compass-html5-boilerplate) gem by Peter Gumeson (sporkd).
 This provides:
  * All templates, stylesheets, and views use [haml](http://haml-lang.com/) and [sass](http://sass-lang.com/).
  * Paul Irish's [HTML5 Boilerplate](http://html5boilerplate.com/) for layout and reset.